cicwi/RECAST3D/docs/pages/live_software_stack.md

         ./example/slicerecon_server --slice-size 512 --preview-size 256
    Switching windows to the RECAST3D software, you should see a new scene with black slices.

 3. _Pushing data into SliceRecon_.
 The server is unable to reconstruct anything interesting, because it has received no data yet.
 To push some example data into SliceRecon, run the following (from the same folder as before):

         ./example/slicerecon_push_tomos --parallel
    This will send very poor quality and low-resolution projection data of a Shepp--Logan phantom to the server, but you should be able to see some reconstructions in the RECAST3D software.
+Expect to wait a while before seeing anything on screen.

 ### 3. (optional) Installing TomoPackets